 Dental fillings are the standard treatment for repairing tooth decay.
 Fillings may also be used to repair minor tooth damage such as surface chips or cracks.
 Dental fillings can effectively restore the structure and aesthetic of a damaged tooth, seal out bacteria, and help prevent future decay.
 This painless procedure can alleviate tooth pain and sensitivity to hot and cold foods.

-Dr. Suman Chibb is a family and general dentist who helps patients of all ages.
+Our dentists help patients of all ages.
 We will restore and maintain your most natural and healthy smile.
 Dental fillings are a conservative option for repairing minor to mild tooth damage.
 Treating tooth decay early in development can eliminate the need for root canals or tooth extractions.

 Cavities are a growing health epidemic amongst children.
 Our family dentist office welcomes children as young as 1 to our dentist office.
 We encourage parents to bring their children to the dentist at least twice a year.
 Early detection can help children preserve their teeth and protect their oral health long-term.
 Tooth fillings are a safe and effective treatment for tooth decay in children.